-IP Routing Interferes with Communication Among Cards
+8.5 IP Routing Interferes with Communication Among Cards

-The Cisco 6200 DSLAM is designed to function as an IP host, not as an IP router.
+The Cisco 6200 DSLAM functions as an IP host, not as an IP router.
 When IP routing is enabled on the MPC, the MPC cannot communicate with the trunk and line cards.
 Do not turn on IP routing.